redhat-appstudio/infra-deployments/README.md

 Both of the scripts will:
 1. Automatically reduce the resources.requests.cpu values in argocd/openshift-gitops resource.
 2. Install & configure the Toolchain (Sandbox) operators in the corresponding mode.
+3. Print:
+    - The landing-page URL that you can use for signing-up for the Sandbox environment that is running in your cluster.
+    - Proxy URL.

 ### Optional: CodeReady Containers Post-Bootstrap Configuration
 Even with 6 CPU cores, you will need to reduce the CPU resource requests for each App Studio application.
 Either run `./hack/reduce-gitops-cpu-requests.sh` which will set resources.requests.cpu values to 50m or use `kubectl edit argocd/openshift-gitops -n openshift-gitops` to reduce the values to some other value.
 More details are in the FAQ below.